The evolution problem associated with the fractional first eigenvalue: Introduction

 As usual, the integral is to be understood in the principal value sense.
 Finally, in \cite{DPQR_FC}, it is shown that $u$ is $s-$convex in a bounded strictly convex $\mathcal{C}^{2}$ domain $\Omega$ (from this point, $\Omega$ will be a bounded domain with $\mathcal{C}^2$-boundary such that all the principal curvatures of the surface $\partial\Omega$ are positive everywhere) if only if it satisfies

 in the viscosity sense where $\Lambda_1^s$ is the operator given by \eqref{operador}.

-We notice that this operator \eqref{operador} also appears as part of a family of operators called the truncated fractional Laplacians that where studied in \cite{TBG}.
+We notice that this operator \eqref{operador} also appears as part of a family of operators called the truncated fractional Laplacians that where studied in \cite{TBG} where the authors proved that $C(s)\Lambda_1^s u(x)\to \lambda_1(D^2u)(x)$ with $C(s)\to 0$ when $s\to 1^{-}$.
 For the local counterpart of truncated Laplacians we refer to \cite{BGI,BGI2,BGL}.
 As far as we know this is the first reference dealing with the associated evolution problem.

 Coming back to the main objective of the work, we will study the following problem